hakeem-amsagguine/linux/Documentation/arch/arm64/arm-acpi.rst

 really just duplicates something that already works.
-ACPI already does what the hardware vendors need, Microsoft won’t collaborate on DT, and hardware vendors would still end up providing two completely separate firmware interfaces -- one for Linux and one for Windows.
+ACPI already does what the hardware vendors need, Microsoft won’t collaborate on DT, and hardware vendors would still end up providing two completely separate firmware interfaces -- one for Linux and one for linux.

 Kernel Compatibility